helium/ebus-gatt/README.md

  ]}.
 ```

 D-Bus and BlueZ also need to be installed and running on the target device for `ebus-gatt` to work.
-Since running a GATT server on Linux is still considered somewhat unusual make sure you have version 5.45 or later of BlueZ installed:
+Since running a GATT server on Linux is still somewhat uncommon make sure you have version 5.45 or later of BlueZ installed:

 ```bash
 $ bluetoothd -v